nlybe/agora/README.md

 - - terms of use
 - - enable/disable "Send private message" button
 - - set Paypal account options (for administrator)
-- - set PayU Latam account options (for administrator)
 - - set test mode for payment gateways

-== 2.
-Installation ==
+### 2. Installation
-Requires: Elgg 1.8 or higher
+Requires: Elgg 2.3.x or higher

 1. Upload amap_maps_api_geocoder plugin in "/mod/" elgg folder and activate it.
 In "Administration/Configure/Settings/AgoraMap Maps API" you must configure basic map options
 2. Upload classifieds plugin in "/mod/" elgg folder and activate it